Marvin Allen (soccer): Career

 His career with the team remains impressive to this day as he was the coach who led the team with a .667% win record and won a championship in the Southern Conference in 1948, co-champion in the Atlantic Coast Conference in 1968, and came in 2nd place in ACC play 9 times - to which they never placed lower than 4th in all their times playing.

 Allen obtained a number of prestigious positions not only with the University of North Carolina, but also with the National Soccer Coaches Association of America (NSCAA).
 Not only did he become the first coach for the Tar Heels program in 1940, he also obtained a position as a Physical Education Instructor which then soon led him to become a professor in 1964.
-Allen then proceeded to hold Chairman positions with the College of Physical Education Association, Joint Committee for Physical Education for College Men and Women, NC Association for Health, Physical Education, and Recreation and Atlantic Coast Conference Soccer Committee.
+Allen then proceeded to hold chairman positions with the College of Physical Education Association, Joint Committee for Physical Education for College Men and Women, NC Association for Health, Physical Education, and Recreation and Atlantic Coast Conference Soccer Committee.
 He also held the position of President with the NSCAA in 1962, along with being inducted into the NSCAA Hall of Fame in 1998.

-After his death, Dr. E Marvin Allen Jr. was posthumously inducted into the North Carolina Soccer Hall of Fame in 1996.
+After his death, Allen was posthumously inducted into the North Carolina Soccer Hall of Fame in 1996.